 Leadership and Membership:

 Members of this group will include the staff of the CBP Communications Office, the CRC Communications staffer, and professional communications and public relations appointed representatives from Maryland, Virginia, Pennsylvania, the District of Columbia, New York, West Virginia, Delaware, CBC, Advisory Committee coordinators and EPA.
 It may also include similar professionals from other relevant federal/state agencies (e.g., National Oceanic and Atmospheric Administration (NOAA) and U.S. Department of Agriculture).
 The Workgroup is led by a Chair and a Vice-Chair.
-These two leadership positions are to be held by one State agency and one Federal agency representative in order to keep a balance between CBP partners.
 Terms for each are two years, with the expectation that the Vice-Chair will advance to the Chair position.

 Communications Workgroup Operations: